peerkar/liferay-gsearch/README.md

 ## This Portlet Doesn't Return the Same Results as the Standard Liferay Search Portlet?!

 That's right.
-By default this portlet targets the search only to title, description and content fields (with localization support) and not for example username, tags, categories etc. which I thought, are generally better suitable for secondary facet filtering.
+To improve relevancy the query in this portlet is constructed much differently from the standard portlet.
+Also, by default it targets the search only to title, description and content fields (with localization support) and not for example username, tags, categories etc. which I think, are generally better suitable for secondary facet filtering.
 For example, if I want to find documents where my name is mentioned in the content, I don't want to get all the documents where I'm a document author (username field).
 In the portlet configuration however, you can configure the target fields and their boost factors without any restrictions to your likings.

-## Does This Work on CE?

-It's not tested but basically there is one thing preventing this to work on CE: new version of Soy bridge.
-You can however remove this barrier fairly easy:

-* Downgrade the Soy bridge dependency in the web module's build.gradle, rebuild  and see if it works.
-Other way around, you can also try to upgrade the bridge to the portal instance.

-If you need help with creating a CE compatible version, please create a ticket.

 ## Do I Have to Use the Custom Search Adapter?
-No you don't but then you loose the possibility to fine tune search field configuration and their boosts as well as a much better autocompletion / keyword suggester functionality.
+No you don't but then you loose pretty much all the good stuff improving the relevancy and also the possibility for autocompletion / keyword suggester functionality.

 ## How Does the Suggester Work?
 The suggester works by storing succesfull search keywords/phrases and offering them as autocompletion options.
 That's the way Google works, too.